dsathyakumar/a11y-auditor/README.md

 [chai-a11y](https://github.com/pranavjha/chai-a11y) is a chai plugin available as an [npm](https://github.com/pranavjha/chai-a11y) module which consumes a11y-auditor and helps run tests and conduct audits.

-[chai-a11y](https://github.com/pranavjha/chai-a11y) helps to run a11y-auditor on the browser (AMD, common JS style) and also via script tag loading
+[chai-a11y](https://github.com/pranavjha/chai-a11y) helps to run a11y-auditor on a headless phantomJS instance (AMD, common JS style) and also via script tag loading.